andrusieczko/locust/docs/writing-a-locustfile.rst

 the brain of the locust.
 Each Locust class must have a *task_set* attribute set, that points to a TaskSet.

-A TaskSet is, like it's name suggests, a collection of tasks.
+A TaskSet is, like its name suggests, a collection of tasks.
 These tasks are normal python callables and - if we were loadtesting an auction website - could do stuff like "loading the start page", "searching for some product" and "making a bid".

 When a load test is started, each instance of the spawned Locust classes will start executing their TaskSet.
-What happens then is that each TaskSet will pick one of it's tasks and call it.
-It will then wait a number of milliseconds, chosen at random between the Locust class' *min_wait* and *max_wait* attributes (unless min_wait/max_wait has been defined directly under the TaskSet, in which case it will use it's own values instead).
+What happens then is that each TaskSet will pick one of its tasks and call it.
+It will then wait a number of milliseconds, chosen at random between the Locust class' *min_wait* and *max_wait* attributes (unless min_wait/max_wait has been defined directly under the TaskSet, in which case it will use its own values instead).
 Then it will again pick a new task which will be called, then wait again, and so on.

 Declaring tasks